nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="images/LogicClassDiagram.png" width="550"/>

 How the `Logic` component works:
-1. When `Logic` is called upon to execute a command, it uses the `AddressBookParser` class to parse the user command.
+1. When `Logic` is called upon to execute a command, it uses the respective tab parser to parse the command
+   - `ContactsTabParser` while on the contacts tab
+   - `TaskTabParser` while on the tasks tab
+   - `HelpTabParser` while on the help tab
-1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
+1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddPersonCommand`) which is executed by the `LogicManager`.
 1. The command can communicate with the `Model` when it is executed (e.g. to add a person).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

-The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete 1")` API call.
+The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete 1")` API call while on the contacts tab.

 ![Interactions Inside the Logic Component for the `delete 1` Command](images/DeleteSequenceDiagram.png)